centreon/centreon-documentation/en/monitoring/anomaly-detection.md

 /usr/share/centreon/bin/anomaly_detection --list-services
 ```

-You will sse the list of services with their ID:
+You will see the list of services with their ID:
 ```Shell
 List of available anomaly detection services: